konspatl/konspatl.github.io/_pages/about.md

 My research has focused on the analysis of neurophysiological data (EEG/fMRI) using machine learning methodologies.
 My general interests revolve around cognitive science, psychology, music perception, deep learning and biomedical engineering.

-In my free time, I enjoy composing and producing music at home, reading evolutionary biology, and watching/listening to podcasts.
+In my free time I enjoy playing, composing and producing music at home, or watching/listening to podcasts.

 ## Education